Donald Trump heads to Wisconsin to celebrate Foxconn amid his attacks on Harley-Davidson

 News At Other State Sites:

-- Mauston Summer Basketball Squad Finishes 1-3 in Kaukauna Tournament10 hours ago

-- Woman’s profanity-laced meltdown on flight leaves passengers stunned, in tears11 hours ago

-- Southern Door Volleyball League As Close As It Gets11 hours ago
+- Southern Door Wrestling Club Doing Work Even In The Summer12 hours ago

+- Revised NR 151 Rules with Manure Restructions Begin on July 112 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.